Vancouver Island Soccer for Youth and Kids

-Coaches across BC play an extremely important role in the support and development of players – therefore, how to order prednisone coach education and certification continues to be a major priority for BC Soccer.
-The Coach Pathway image below provides a visual overview of the minimum certification requirements for the various levels of play:
+Coaches across BC play an extremely important role in the support and development of players - therefore, coach education and certification continues to be a major priority for BC Soccer.
+The Coach Pathway image below provides a visual overview of the minimum certification requirements for the various levels of play (click to enlarge):

-BC Soccer would also like to make all coaches aware of the Playing Environment which is shown below:
+BC Soccer would also like to make all coaches aware of the Playing Environment which is shown below (click to enlarge):

 Being a good coach is demanding, but it's also incredibly rewarding.
 There's nothing quite like witnessing the thrill a young player gets when they score their first goal, or make a fantastic pass.
 And the lessons a child learns from a good coach can last a lifetime.

-Click here to read the ACTIVE START Coaches’ Toolkit for Coaching Tips, Techniques, and Drill and Activities that are designed to GET KIDS TO FALL IN LOVE WITH THE GAME.
+Read the ACTIVE START Coaches' Toolkit for coaching tips, techniques, and drill & activities that are designed to GET KIDS TO FALL IN LOVE WITH THE GAME.